smcclab/smc-course/index.md

 ![ANU LENS23 Concert Series Poster]({% link assets/posters/ANU-LENS23.jpg %})

-The **ANU Laptop Ensemble Concert Series** is the final assessment for our Sound and Music Computing students in 2023.
-Each concert will be around **40 minutes** in length with **4-5 pieces of original ensemble computer music** created by our students.
+The **Sound and Music Computing Concert Series** is the final assessment for our students in 2023.
+Each concert is around **40 minutes** in length with **4-5 pieces of original ensemble computer music** created by our students.
 These works involve custom music software, new interfaces for musical expression, novel modes of networked collaboration, and creative algorithms for composing music.
 Above all, these are creative experiments at the limits of current music technology.

-To see previous performances by the ANU Laptop Ensemble in previous years, take a look at our [YouTube Channel](https://www.youtube.com/@anulens).
+To see previous performances by the Sound and Music Computing in previous years, take a look at our [YouTube Channel](https://www.youtube.com/@anulens).

 If you're a student in the class, practical information about the concert